cihga39871/clasnip_data/code/README.md

 2. Create a log folder: `mkdir -p /usr/local/clasnip/logs/`.
 If you do not have permission, you can also change the log folder defined in `nginx_server.conf` and `nginx_server_dev.conf`.

 3. Start Nginx: `sudo nginx`, or reload Nginx: `sudo nginx -s reload`.

+4. Open `user-interface/src/boot/globalVariables.js`, and make sure `MUX_URL` is defined this way:

+    ```javascript
+    // file user-interface/src/boot/globalVariables.js
+    Vue.prototype.MUX_URL = '/clsnpmx' // use nginx to forward requests to server
+    ```

+### Setup without Nginx

+You can also run Clasnip without Nginx installation with a simple setup:

+Open `user-interface/src/boot/globalVariables.js`, and change `MUX_URL` to the URL of the server:

+    ```javascript
+    // file user-interface/src/boot/globalVariables.js
+    Vue.prototype.MUX_URL = 'http://0.0.0.0:9889'
+    ```

 ### Clasnip server configuration